Bewond/firebloc/README.md

 ### Firebloc Widgets

 **FireblocBuilder**: \
-`FireblocBuilder` is a BlocBuilder wrapper to simplify its use with Firebloc.
+`FireblocBuilder` A BlocBuilder wrapper to simplify its use with Firebloc.
 If a function for a specific state is not defined, it returns optional parameter `defaultWidget`.

 ```dart